KhumaloKat/Computer-Vision-Conveyor-Belt/README.md

-***Computer-VIsion-Convetor-Belt-Color-Sorting**
+***Computer-VIsion-Convetor-Belt***

 ## FEATURES

--Conveyor uses color to classify and Count objects detected
+-Script 1: Conveyor uses color to classify and Count objects detected -Script 2: Conveyor used trained Keras model to classify and Count objects detected

 ## INSTALLATION: